ivkosh/rdbl/README.md

 rdbl.erl - Erlang readability library
 -------------------------------------

-[Inspired by readability.js of arc90]
+This is Erlang library to extract reasonable content and remove junk from html pages.

-This is Erlang version of readability.js with my modifications.
+Based on ideas from readability.js by arc90.
 Library uses mochiweb_html to parse HTML-content.

 Installation